Refinish a Wood Table Without Sanding: A Beginner Method That Actually Works

 Give the surface about 30 minutes to rest and absorb the product.
 At this point, you’ll already see a big difference!
 While a few deeper markings remained (which a sanding would have removed), I was thrilled with the finish for such minimal effort.

-Vintage Wallpaper Table Refinished
+Vintage wood Table Refinished

-Step 8: Condition with Howard Feed-N-Wax
+Step 8: Condition the Wood After You Refinish a Wood Table with Feed-N-Wax

 This step is my secret to sealing in all that moisture and richness.
 Using a clean rag, apply Howard’s Feed-N-Wax liberally across the entire surface.
-I used almost half a bottle on this one piece—it was that thirsty!
+I used almost half a bottle on this one piece, it was that thirsty!
 The wood came back to life with a hydrated, glowing finish that looked absolutely stunning.

 Once you’ve applied the Feed-N-Wax, allow your refinished wood furniture to dry for a full 24 hours before using it.
-Ella, our Bernese Mountain Dog, was my patient little helper—watching from her cozy blue wicker chair as the table dried in the garage.
+Ella, our Bernese Mountain Dog, was my patient little helper, watching from her cozy blue wicker chair as the table dried in the garage.

 Bernese Mountain Dog Sitting in Blue Chair

-Before and After: Refinished Wood Table Reveal
+Before and After: Refinish a Wood Table Reveal

 Refinished Wood Table with Greenery Centerpiece.